andyfinnell/NativeMarkKit/Documentation/Images.md

 NativeMarkKit can render inline images.
 By default, it provides a simple downloader to fetch these images.
 However, integrating apps might want to provide an alternative image downloader, either for testing purposes or to implement image caching.

-The image downloader is attached to the `StyleSheet`, and can be overridden there.
-To provide a custom image loader, the app needs to implement the `ImageLoader` protocol, then mutate any `StyleSheet`s it wants to use its custom image loader.
+The image downloader is contained in the `Environment` type,  and can be overridden there.
+To provide a custom image loader, the app needs to implement the `ImageLoader` protocol, then inject that into a `Environment`.
+From there, the app can either overwrite the `default` `Environment` global, or it can pass the `Environment` into each `NativeMarkLabel` or `NativeMarkText` it wants to use the environment.

+Both options start by defining the image loader:

 ```Swift
 import NativeMarkKit // pulls in ImageLoader protocol